-The door opening, or passage size, refers to the actual dimensions in height and width between the jambs (if present) and from the level of the finished floor to the top beam.
+The door opening, or passage size, refers to the actual dimensions of the door hole in height and width, between the jambs (if present) and from the finished floor level to the top beam.
 A standard sliding pocket door has the same sizes of a corresponding hinged door.
-It typically measures 70 or 80 cm in width and 210 cm in height.
 It is also possible to build customized solutions for very large or very small passage sizes.
-The dimensions for single-leaf doors start from a width of 600 mm up to 2000 mm, and from a height of 500 mm up to 2900 mm.

 The maximum overall dimensions refers instead to the total space required to install a sliding pocket door system.
-In width, this size is given by the sum of the passage size and the pocket dimensions while in height it is given by the length from the finished floor level to the upper edge of the architrave.
+In width this size sums up the dimensions of the door opening and the pocket while in height it is given by the length from the finished floor level to the upper edge of the architrave.

 While in a new construction you typically have the freedom to choose the door size you want, in renovation projects you may find some constraints and the overall dimensions is the obligatory starting point to choose the size of your door.

 Choosing the correct counterframe model is not difficult, but certain key factors must be taken into account.
 These include: the type of door, the type of opening and the type of wall.